Andyneer/8-Bit-Breadboard-Computer/Programming-Language.md

 The programming language for this computer is a custom assembly language made up of 11 instructions.
 An instruction consists of 1 byte of data.
 The instruction code is the most significant 4 bits.
 If the instruction uses a parameter such as an address, it is stored in the least significant 4 bits.
 If the instruction does not use any parameters, the least significant 4 bits are irrelevant.
+When it comes to actually programming the computer, the binary instruction codes and parameters must be manually input into each memory address using the control box.

 | **Instruction** | **Code** | **Description**                                                                                                         |
 | :-------------- | :------- | :---------------------------------------------------------------------------------------------------------------------- |